While the kids are out trick-or-treating, you don't want your dog to miss out.

 - 3 cups water

-- Make the top layer by combining the oranges, banana, lemon, and water in a blender or food processor.
+- Make the top layer of this chicken recipe by combining the oranges, banana, lemon, and water in a blender or food processor.
 Blend until smooth.

 - Make the middle layer by combing the chicken, honey and water in a blender or food processor.
 Blend until smooth.